-Drama is already very cool by nature, so as a teacher of Drama as a secondary school subject or a vocational one, you already have one up on some of the other teachers on your campus!
+Drama is already very cool by nature, so as a Drama teacher as a secondary school subject or a vocational one, you already have one up on some of the other teachers on your campus!
 Nevertheless, each educator will have to work hard if they want to impress their class of pupils, and producing subject matter that everyone enjoys teaching and learning about can be quite tough.

 Whether you're employed to teach in a secondary school, you are teaching drama as a vocational subject to children and adults in the community, or you a certified teacher in a kindergarten, you will need to brush up on your teaching skills and earn respect if you want a successful career in teaching Drama.
-To obtain the 'cool' status when working with children in particular, you must demonstrate excellence in early childhood teaching methods to become a teacher that they like and look up to.
-Whoever said that a career in teaching was easy?!
+To obtain the 'cool' status when working with children, in particular, you must demonstrate excellence in early childhood teaching methods to become a teacher that they like and look up to.
+Who said that a career in teaching was easy?!

-Drama is quite a cool subject because students see it as an opportunity to express themselves.
+- Drama is quite a cool subject because students see it as an opportunity to express themselves.
 Photo credit: kargaltsev on VisualHunt

 Therefore, here are some tips on how to create interesting and exciting Drama lessons for every student that enters your classroom during the school year or attends one of your workshops.

-Drama, in the sense of acting lessons and drama workshops, is fun and engaging and classes are usually attended because someone gifted has a passion for doing them as either a hobby or they want to pursue it a a profession.
+Drama, in the sense of acting lessons and drama workshops, is fun and engaging and classes are usually attended because someone gifted has a passion for doing them as either a hobby or they want to pursue it as a profession.
 But is Drama, the educational subject, as attractive for students of middle school or higher education?

-As a teacher, you cannot simply design your lessons around reading, analysing and performing the texts set out by the curriculum.
+As a teacher, you cannot simply design your lessons around reading, analyzing and performing the texts set out by the curriculum.
 There has to be more to your lessons than that if you want your students to gain anything from them!

-As a certified teacher, you must find ways to make some of the more tedious tasks much more interesting for your pupils, and dare we say 'cool’, ‘neat' or 'sick' (in their language).
+As a certified teacher, you must find ways to make some of the more tedious tasks much more interesting for your pupils, and dare we say 'cool,' 'neat' or 'sick' (in their language).
 How great would it be to be remembered by your alumni of students in years to come as the 'cool Drama teacher'?

 Creating Colourful, Noisy And Energetic Lessons For Elementary Level Pupils